qdm12/hbc/README.md

 - Detailed report available on [Github][github_report] or on [Dropbox][dropbox_report]

 *This project was developed as my Master thesis at Imperial College London.*

+This project concerns the research and development of a real-use application of homomorphic encryption for cloud computing.
+The application takes advantage of the various possibilities and limitations of present homomorphic encryption schemes and programming libraries to remain usable in terms of time.
+The foundations of the application rely on the design of binary operations using homomorphic encryption.
+All the binary logic gates and various binary blocks were developed and adapted to provide enough functionalities to the application.
+The project focuses on providing features to cloud computing such as calculating averages on large amounts of encrypted numbers in a relatively short and decent time.
+The result is an application program interface written in C++ allowing to perform various operations on integers.
+It thus shows homomorphic encryption can be used today for simple operations if the security is more important than the speed of execution.

 ## 1. Your own code